Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 But let's see how it comes to that:

-• Creatine boosts the workload and allows for more total work or volume in a single training session.
-This leads to more ATP (adenosine triphosphate), which is the energy stored in your muscle cells.
-It's also an essential source of energy for intense training and heavy lifting.
-To put it simply — creatine will give you power for more reps during your workout, which will result in bigger muscles.
+- Creatine boosts the workload, allowing for more work or volume in a single training session.
+This leads to more ATP (adenosine triphosphate), energy stored in your muscle cells.
+It's also an essential energy source for intense training and heavy lifting.
+Simply put, creatine will give you power for more reps during your workout, resulting in bigger muscles.

-• Creatine increases cell hydration, which means that when you take the supplement, the water content in your muscle cells grows, enlarging your muscles.
+- Creatine increases cell hydration, meaning when you take the supplement, the water content in your muscle cells grows, enlarging your muscles.

-• Increased levels of creatine reduce protein breakdown, which again results in bigger muscles.
+- Increased creatine levels reduce protein breakdown, resulting in bigger muscles.

 Does Vegan Creatine Exist?